m5stack/m5-docs/docs/en/quick_start/m5core/m5stack_core_get_started_MicroPython.md

     <img src="assets/img/getting_started_pics/m5stack_core/get_started_with_uiflow/enter_apikey.gif">
 </figure>

-Then UiFlow will connect with this Core.
+Then UIFlow will connect with this Core.

 At the moment, you can draw a UI or program it through Blockly(or Python) as shown below.